 Who’s calling?
-Whistl publishes definitive guide to UK consumers call centre and performance expectations
+Whistl publishes definitive guide to UK consumers call centres and performance expectations

-Poor call centre experience pushes half of customers away, an unhelpful attitude can cause customers to become frustrated and leave.
+Poor call centre experience pushes half of customers' away and an unhelpful attitude can cause customers' to become frustrated.

 46% of respondents stopped using a company due to a poor call centre experience with men (49%) more likely to stop using the company than women (45%).
 If the product or service is used by the 45-55 demographic, the impact is far greater with 54% no longer using the service compared to only 25% of 18-24-year-olds.